tkhq/gas-station/README.md

 * A user can burn their own counter or nonce without a 712
 * The gas delegate implements recievers for ERC-721 and ERC-1155
 * The Gas station cannot use session based auth.
 This is because authorizing the gas station to send arbitrary messages would enable anyone to send arbitrary messages through the gas station
+* There is no requirement for the paymaster to interact with the gas station.
+The paymaster can interact with the delegate directly if they trust that the user is using the right delegate by doing off-chain validation.
 * The delegate does not implement EIP-7821[https://eips.ethereum.org/EIPS/eip-7821] as described since the execute function is _payable_.
 As a security measure to not drain the paymaster, no execute functions by design are allowed to be payable
 * An attack that can be pulled off to reset/modify the nonce/counters is as follows:
     1. A user delegates and uses it as normal.
 The nonce iterates up